varomix/mixliveserver/README.md

 ###How to use:

-* Set the `rootPath` configuration variable to your project root, where your `index.html` is located.
+* Set the `rootPath` configuration variable to your project root, where your `index.html` is located, this has to be a RELATIVE PATH from where your project file is, if you have a folder for your project has to be inside there in an export folder or html folder etc.
+example:
+**../build/index.html**

 * Open any source file before running
 * Start the server pressing `F1` or `Command Palette` and run command `Start live server`